Don't Trip Yourself up While Buying your Home

 What's better than buying a bunch of new furniture to go in your future home?
 Not much.
 But buying big ticket items before closing could be trouble.
 There are still a few major hurdles to jump before the house is realy yours.
 Below you'll find a list of actions to avoid during this critical time of your home purchase.

 Don't empty your wallet on big-ticket items You may be itching to buy that new easy-chair for the soon-to-be-yours den, but it's advisable to avoid making major buys like furniture, appliances, jewelry, or vacations until closing.
 Your lender may send up red flags if you finance your appliances on your credit cards during your loan process.
 It's even a bad idea to make those large purchases using cash.
 Lenders are examining your cash reserve when considering your loan.

 Don't go on a job search.
-Your recent job history should show consistency.
-Getting a new career before you start the application process for a mortgage may not affect your approval at all.
-However, getting a new career in the middle of your application process might influence whether or not you are approved.
+Consistency in your job history is a good thing to lenders.
+Getting a new job before you apply for a loan may not jeopardize your approval at all.
+However, finding a new job during the loan process could influence whether or not you are approved.

 Don't take your accounts to a new bank or move around your finances.
 Your lending institution will instruct the submission of recent bank statements of all of your accounts: checking, savings, money market, and other assets.
 To avoid potential fraud, most loans need thorough paperwork to verify the source of all cash.
 No matter the reason, switching banks or moving funds from one account to another could raise a red flag with your lender and slow down your qualification process.